 Liberia declared war on Germany in 1917.
 Then in 1926 the US Firestone Company opened a rubber plantation in Liberia.
 In 1944 Liberia once again declared war on Germany.
 In 1946 Liberia gained a new constitution.
 It introduced universal suffrage.
 However in 1980 Samuel Doe led a military coup.
 In 1985 Doe was elected president in a rigged election.
 In 1989 The National Patriotic Front of Liberia, led by Charles Taylor began an uprising.
 The result was a civil war which lasted until 1996.
 Taylor was elected president in 1997.
 However a second civil war began in 1999.
 It lasted until 2003.
 The civil wars, of course caused great devastation but with the coming of peace Liberia began to recover.
 In 2005 Ellen Johnson-Sirleaf was elected president of Liberia.
 She was the first woman president of an African state.

 Today Liberia is a poor country but the economy is growing.
-Today the population of Liberia is 4.8 million.
+In 2020 the population of Liberia was 5 million.

 A Brief History of Gambia

 A Brief History of Senegal